uncomfyhalomacro/uncomfyhalomacro.pl/content/_index.md

 +++
-title = "uncomfy's tavern and screams" description = "sometimes i even wonder why i made this... oh well 🤷" sort_by = "weight" insert_anchor_links = "right" template = "index.html"
+title = "Soc Virnyl Estela's website" description = "🧑‍🔬 mostly about tech and biology. i have a love and hate relationship when it comes to software." sort_by = "weight" insert_anchor_links = "right" template = "index.html"